leftstick/jekyll-materiallize/_posts/2015-04-10-theme-introduction.md

 For more information, please read [Jekyll](http://jekyllrb.com/)

-##### What is Jekyll-Bootstrap?

-The quickest way to start and publish your Jekyll powered blog.
-100% compatible with GitHub pages.

-For more information, please read [Jekyll-Bootstrap](http://jekyllbootstrap.com/)

 ##### What is Jekyll-materiallize?

-A material flavor blog based on Jekyll-Bootstrap.
+A blog theme system based on material design.

 ##### How to use jekyll-materiallize?